cms-analysis/HiggsAnalysis-CombinedLimit/docs/part3/runningthetool.md

 ### Generate only

-It is also possible to generate the toys first, and then feed them to the methods in combine.
+It is also possible to generate the toys first, and then feed them to the methods in <sub><sup>COMBINE</sup></sub>.
 This can be done using `-M GenerateOnly --saveToys`.
 The toys can then be read and used with the other methods by specifying `--toysFile=higgsCombineTest.GenerateOnly...` and using the same options for the toy generation.

 !!! warning
     Some methods also use toys within the method itself (eg `AsymptoticLimits` and `HybridNew`).
 For these, you should **not** specify the toy generation with `-t` or the options above.
 Instead, you should follow the method-specific instructions.